 With this list, there are a few things to be aware of.
-Carrying your own stock and handling shipping yourself is great for customer service.
-However, you have to have time available to pack and ship orders in a timely manner.
+The first is although having your own stock and handling shipping yourself is great for customer service, you have to make sure that you have the time available to pack and ship orders in a timely manner.

 Something else to keep in mind with handling your own merchandise and/or having a fulfillment center do it for you: If something gets broken, damaged, or is defective, you eat the cost of replacing that item.
 That includes items that a fulfillment center may damage themselves.